When it comes to flaps, people usually ask about stall speed. It's not the right question.

 The certified double-slotted flap system for the stock Cub wing has a replacement weight of roughly 12 lbs over the OEM single-flap system.

 What's the lead time for new orders?

 The lead time for new experimental orders is approximately four to six weeks.
 The lead time for certified double-slotted flaps is four months.
-Airframes Alaska will begin building flaps for existing certified orders in late August.
-There are currently 20 orders on the waitlist.
+Airframes Alaska sales can give you an approximate two-week delivery window when you place your order.

 Can I put Performance stol flaps on a certified pa-12/14/20/22?

 At this time Performance STOL flaps are only STCd for PA-18s.

 How long does installation take and What does it entail?

 Depending on the setup, it takes the average mechanic or homebuilder 12 to 20 hours to install Performance STOL flaps for the first time.
 Installation includes limited riveting and drilling.
 In most cases, installation requires only minimal fabric work (cutting only, not repair).
 View complete certified installation instructions here.